See if you’re eligible to appeal an assessment outcome and the process you’ll need to go through.

 You need to complete an initial appeal form to check your eligibility.

-Check our full list of submission requirements if you need clarification.
+Check our full appeal requirements if you need clarification.

 After your submission